4LeXFiDin/sainsburys_project/README.md

-# sainsburys_project

 ## Description

-The purpose of the project is to install a very basic http server reachable through nginx as load balancer.
+The purpose of the project is to install a very basic http server (compiled from a basic GO scipt) reachable through nginx as load balancer.
 It will install 3 nodes :

 * 1 node where with Nginx is installed that will work as a load balancer
 * 2 application nodes